 As long as the courses taken do not exceed the standard course complement for the district (7 courses per semester for high school students) there is no charge for FCPS students during the normal school year.
-However, if a FCPS student exceeds the course complement (for example a high school student already taking 7 courses at a local high school decides to add an online campus course), a fee of $340 per semester course or, $680 per year-long course will be applied.
-If the student is outside of Fairfax County Public Schools' district, they will be charged a fee of $390 per semester course, or, $780 per year-long course.
+However, if a FCPS student exceeds the course complement (for example a high school student already taking 7 courses at a local high school decides to add an online campus course), a fee will be applied: $340 per semester course and $680 per year-long course.
+If the student is outside of Fairfax County Public Schools' district, they will be charged a fee: $390 per semester course and $780 per year-long course.

-Each teacher will have an e-mail account, which will allow you to reach him/her easily, as well as, voice mail.
-Frequent online discussion groups and face-to-face orientation and conferences with teachers will also give opportunities for interactions.
+Each teacher will have an e-mail account, which will allow you to reach him/her easily, as well as voice mail.
+Frequent online class sessions, online discussion groups, and online conferences with teachers provide opportunities for interaction.

 If you plan to take a course at home, a computer is essential.
-However, if you have access to a computer at school, friends or relative's homes, or plan to use the Fairfax County Public Libraries for computer access, you can still enroll in courses.
-It is highly recommended that you have reliable, easy access to a computer before enrolling in courses.
+However, if you have access to a computer at school, at a friend’s or relative's home, or plan to use the Fairfax County Public Libraries for computer access, you can still enroll in courses.
+You must have reliable, easy access to a computer and the internet before enrolling in any online course.

-All online courses must be completed within the current year-long, semester, or summer school schedule.
+The FCPS Online Campus does follow the FCPS calendar for quarterly, semester, and yearly deadlines.
+All online courses have daily and weekly assignment deadlines, just like a base school course.
+Courses must be completed within the current FCPS year-long, semester, or summer school schedule.

-An online class is similar to a traditional, face-to-face class by having teacher, lessons, homework, due dates, class discussions and assessments.
-The difference is that this is an Internet-based course.
-It is interactive and student-centered.
-Students are responsible for their own learning, working, at their own pace and personalizing their learning styles.
+An online class is similar to a traditional face-to-face class by having: a teacher, daily lessons, homework, due dates, class discussions and assessments.
+The difference is that this is an internet-based course.
+The course material is interactive and student-centered.
+Students are responsible for their own learning, and they can personalize for their learning styles.
 The student must actively engage in searching out information and finding the answers to questions.
-Online connections with other students, experts around the world, and a rich array of resources, that are current and changing, provide an active learning environment.
+Online connections with other students and experts around the world, along with a rich array of current and evolving resources, provide an active learning environment.

-All of the FCPS Online Campus teachers are teachers within FCPS and trained to teach online.
+Yes, all of the FCPS Online Campus teachers are trained to teach online.

 Online exams will look similar to other course assessments taken in the traditional classroom.
-Mid-term and final exams or assessments will be given at a local high school, or, administrative center and proctored by the course teacher, or, school official.
-Assessments may also be project based.
-Grading follows the FCPS grading policy.
+Quarter, mid-term and Final exams will be given at a local high school, or administrative center.
+These face-to-face exams are mandatory, and they proctored by the course teacher or a school official.
+In some courses, assessments may also be project based.
+Grading follows the FCPS Grading and Reporting policies.

 Students may retake a course online but should not expect the online course to be easier.
 Online courses are quite rigorous.

-Students can speak to their teachers online or directly by telephone for additional help and guidance.
+Students can speak to their teachers online or via email for additional help and guidance.